abdjiber/abdjiber.github.io/_pages/research.md

 PhD thesis, Université Clermont Auvergne, France (Oct - Feb 2022)
 ------
 My Ph.D. thesis was primarily concerned with the creation of novel ML models for clustering qualitative data.
-I created two methods: **CFE** (Categorical Fuzzy Entropy c-means) based on the [fuzzy sets](https://en.wikipedia.org/wiki/Fuzzy set) theory and **CatECM** (Categorical Evidential C-Means) based on the [Dempster-Shafer](https://en.wikipedia.org/wiki/Dempster%E2%80%93Shafer theory (also known as the belief functions theory).
+I created two methods: **CFE** (Categorical Fuzzy Entropy c-means) based on the [fuzzy sets](https://en.wikipedia.org/wiki/Fuzzy set) theory and **CatECM** (Categorical Evidential C-Means) based on the [Dempster-Shafer](https://en.wikipedia.org/wiki/Dempster%E2%80%93Shafer theory) (also known as the belief functions theory).
 Both approaches are k-means extensions that deal with ambiguity.

 During my thesis, I worked on two projects with others.
 One with [Institut Analgesia], a French institute specialized in chronic pain (https://www.institut-analgesia.org/?lang=en).
 The latter cooperation attempted to employ machine learning techniques to create profiles of chronic pain sufferers in order to provide tailored treatment.
 I had the opportunity to collaborate with physicians and pharmacists throughout this partnership, and we published a [paper](https://formative.jmir.org/2022/3/e30052).